 Brewers Yeast – high in fibre and chromium, helping to balance blood sugar levels

 Sea Salt – due to high mineral levels helps to purify and clean the mouth

-Organic Peppermint – natural antimicrobial, tp promote a healthy mouth microflora.
+Organic Peppermint – natural antimicrobial, to promote a healthy mouth microflora.

-SODIUM TRIPOLYPHOSPHATE – is a preservative and emulsifier.
-Large ingested amounts can be toxic, and can affect Phosphate and sodium levels levels in Body.
+Sodium Tripolyphosphate – is a preservative and emulsifier.
+Large ingested amounts can be toxic, and can affect Phosphate and sodium levels in Body.
 This is a particular concern for kibble fed dogs.

-CEREALS AND VEGETABLE DERIVATIVES – high in starch which will promote plaque build up and tooth decay
+Cereals & Vegetable Derivatives – high in starch which will promote plaque build-up and tooth decay

-Glycerine, not a healthy ingredient, toxic and does not belong to the body
+Glycerine – not a healthy ingredient, is toxic and does not belong to the body